- Comprehensive Wetland Habitat Program

 Description: The area is a floodway.
 When the water level in the Sacramento River reaches a high level, the water flows over the Fremont Weir into the Yolo Bypass.
 It consists of 1,461 acres of tall weedy vegetation, brush, valley oaks, willows and cottonwood trees.
 Pheasant, valley quail and waterfowl are found here.

 WARNING: DO NOT ENTER THIS WILDLIFE AREA WHEN THE RIVER IS RISING OR WATER IS FLOWING ACROSS THE FIELDS.
-AFTER A HEAVY RAIN EVENT, COUNTY ROAD 16 CAN BE MUDDY.
+AFTER A HEAVY RAIN, COUNTY ROAD 16 CAN BE MUDDY.
 4WD IS RECOMMENDED.

 Recreational Use: Type C Wildlife Area - no permits, passes, or reservations are required.